-We encourage teachers to inquire about our residency-style workshops or one-time writing sessions.
+We encourage teachers to ask about our residency-style workshops or one-time writing sessions.

 A list poem written by the 7th grade students of Ms. Queen’s class at the Dr. Martin Luther King Jr. Educational Complex during a TAPP workshop.